codyjohnsontx/LC-summit-Hackathon/README.md

-# ☕️ Wi-Fi Coffee Finder
+# ☕️ Latency & Lattes

 A self-contained full-stack Single-Page Application for discovering coffee shops with great internet speeds.
 Built entirely with **React Router v7 – Framework Mode**, it uses route-level loaders and actions in place of a traditional REST API or Express server.